 The ongoing client relationship is very important.
 We encourage Free2Cycle cyclists to use you for all future purchases, services and advice.
 We reward on-target cyclists with vouchers which will, by default, be redeemable at the store from which they collected their bike.
 If you have any cycle shop community offerings such as cycle clubs or events this would be a great way to embrace your clients further.

 We will encourage all Free2Cycle cyclists to build and maintain a relationship with their local retailers.
-Free2Cycle will supply all cyclists who are achieving their mileage pledge with annual reward vouchers redeemable at Free2Cycle associated retailers.
+Based on their commute mileage achieved, Free2Cycle will reward cyclists with vouchers redeemable at Free2Cycle associated retailers.

 We include the manufacturers’ size guides and information on our website and request cyclists to use these to confirm the bike is the correct size and suitable for them.

 The liquidity is provided by Free2Cycle’s funding partners as a loan to the cyclist.
 Free2Cycle collects a contribution from the Sponsor based on the Cyclist’s mileage.
 In effect, the cyclist’s pedal power pays for the bike.
 Suppliers and retailers get paid within 7 days of the cyclist collecting their bike from the retailer.

 We use the internet to join the entire supply and demand chain in an efficient way, which is how we make this an extremely scalable solution.

 We are part of a cycling industry that is mainly run by cycle enthusiasts who like nothing more than to share the love of cycling.
 Free2Cycle is targeting the huge market that don’t currently cycle on a regular basis and who will appreciate the help of friendly local retailers.
 We will also be working with and supporting other cycling businesses and charities that share our aim of giving people the help, training and encouragement to get on their new bike.